Australian court hears final appeal by ex-Vatican treasurer Pell

 By Sonali Paul

-CANBERRA (Reuters) - Australia's highest court began hearing the final bid on Wednesday by former Vatican treasurer George Pell to overturn his conviction for sexually assaulting two teenaged choirboys in the 1990s when he was archbishop of Melbourne.
+CANBERRA (Reuters) - Lawyers for George Pell began a final bid on Wednesday to overturn the former Vatican treasurer's conviction for sexually abusing two choirboys, arguing in Australia's highest court that he could not have committed the offences.

 Cardinal Pell, 78, began serving a six-year prison sentence a year ago, becoming the highest ranking Catholic clergyman worldwide to be jailed for child sex offences.

-He was not expected to appear either in person or via videolink, in line with the justice system's protocols, throughout the two-day hearing in front of the High Court of Australia's seven justices.
+The High Court of Australia began a two-day hearing on Wednesday that marks Pell's last avenue of appeal.
+The seven justices could throw out his application.
+If they proceed, they have the options of acquitting Pell, rejecting his appeal or sending the case back to a lower court.

-Pell was convicted by a jury in December 2018 on one charge of sexual penetration of a child under 16 and four charges of an indecent act with a child under 16.
-He was sentenced in March 2019.
+Pell was convicted by a jury in December 2018 and sentenced in March 2019 on one charge of sexual penetration of a child under 16 and four charges of an indecent act with a child under 16.
+The offences occurred in the 1990s when Pell was archbishop of Melbourne.

-His appeal to the High Court in the country's capital follows a ruling by the lower Court of Appeal in Victoria last August that upheld his conviction by a 2-1 majority.
+Pell went to the High Court after losing a previous appeal to the lower Court of Appeal in the state of Victoria where a 2-1 majority upheld his conviction, finding that it was open to the trial jury to find Pell guilty beyond reasonable doubt.

-The High Court could throw out the case, acquit Pell, reject his appeal or send the case back to Victoria's Court of Appeal.
+Pell's legal team outlined the core of their argument in the High Court on Wednesday.
+They contend that the Victorian Court of Appeal majority verdict erred by shifting the onus of proof to the defence, and incorrectly concluded it was open to the trial jury to be satisfied beyond reasonable doubt that Pell was guilty.

 If the court decides against throwing out the appeal and hears the full case, a judgment would likely be handed down in several months.